Rapid Pass: Card usage

+The Dhaka Transport Coordination Authority (DTCA) has planned to introduce Rapid Pass on Hatirjheel circular buses by 20 July 2025.
+The trial phase of this initiative began on 14 July 2025.
+In addition, there are plans to launch Rapid Pass in the Dhaka Chaka bus service operating between Gulshan and Police Plaza in August.

 Purchase and reload

-For the card, one has to register and purchase the card from any of eight branches of Dutch-Bangla Bank.
-The branches are Motijheel Local Office Branch, Motijheel Foreign Exchange Branch, Elephant Road Branch, Uttara Branch, Banani Branch, Gulshan Circle-1 Branch, Gulshan Branch and Sonargaon Janpath Branch.
+For the card, one has to register and purchase the card from any of thirty four branches and sub branches of Dutch-Bangla Bank.
+The branches are including Motijheel Local Office Branch, Motijheel Foreign Exchange Branch, Elephant Road Branch, Uttara Branch, Banani Branch, Gulshan Circle-1 Branch, Gulshan Branch and Sonargaon Janpath Branch.
 These branches also act as recharge point.
 Besides, cards can be purchased and recharged at 10 bus counters located at House Building, Uttara, Banani, Shahbag, Motijheel, Rampura, Notun Bazaar, Gulshan-2, Shooting Club, Dhaka Chaka Banani Stopage and Police Plaza.
+The price of Rapid Pass is 400 BDT (200 BDT pre-recharged on the card).
+The card can be also recharge from the Dhaka Metro Rail ticket machines.

 Criticisms

 Even after the launch of Rapid Pass, it was not made available for all bus services.
 On the other hand, bus operators are unwilling to use it to collect fares as they cannot collect more than the government fixed fare.
+On 7 December 2023, the Rapid Pass authority directed D-Money, another smart card-based automatic fare collection system permitted by Bangladesh Bank, to stop operations on the ground that any card other than Rapid Pass is invalid in the country, even though there is no such law.